captn3m0/security-engineering-ebook/README.md

 `--download-cover-image`

 Download the cover image.
-The repo already has a `cover.pdf` file which is used by default.
-This option will download the cover image and convert it to `pdf` yet again.
+The repo already has [a `cover.pdf` file which](https://www.cl.cam.ac.uk/~rja14/Papers/SEv3-cover.pdf) is used by default.
 Do this if the cover URL changes.
-Requires `imagemagick` to be installed.
+Requires `wget` to be installed.

 ## Support the Authors